 Ina Garten, the celebrated specialty food store maven and bestselling cookbook author, was once a nuclear budget analyst at President Carter’s White House.
 Garten left Washington, DC in 1978 to buy a 400 sq. ft. store called Barefoot Contessa in the Hamptons – eighteen years later, Barefoot Contessa had grown to a 3,000 sq. ft. store in East Hampton, New York and Garten decided it was time to shake things up.
 She sold the store to her chef and manager and began to write cookbooks.

 Ina Garten’s first book, The Barefoot Contessa Cookbook, was published in 1999 and was one of the best selling cookbooks of the year.
-She has since gone on to write seven phenomenally successful cookbooks, including Barefoot Contessa Parties!, Barefoot Contessa Family Style, Barefoot in Paris, Barefoot Contessa at Home, Barefoot Contessa Back to Basics and Barefoot Contessa, How Easy is That?.
-Her recent book, Barefoot Contessa Foolproof (Clarkson Potter 2012) was an instant bestseller.
-Ina Garten’s ninth book is titled Make It Ahead: A Barefoot Contessa Cookbook (October 2014).
+She has since gone on to write eight phenomenally successful cookbooks, including Barefoot Contessa Parties!, Barefoot Contessa Family Style, Barefoot in Paris, Barefoot Contessa at Home, Barefoot Contessa Back to Basics, Barefoot Contessa, How Easy is That? and Barefoot Contessa Foolproof.
+Her most recent book Make It Ahead: A Barefoot Contessa Cookbook (2014) was an instant bestseller.
+Ina Garten’s tenth book Cooking for Jeffrey will be released for publication in October 2016 by Clarkson Potter/Publishers.

 Onstage, Ina Garten delivers a charming insider’s view of her world and the pleasures of good food and friends.
 She lives in East Hampton, New York with her husband, Jeffrey.

 Try refreshing the page or contact us if the problem persists.